Rebecca (biblical figure): Marriage and motherhood

 According to the traditional counting cited by Rashi, Isaac was 37 years old at the time of the Binding of Isaac.
 The reasoning for that age is that Sarah, who gave birth to Isaac when she was 90, died after the binding when she was 127 years old, making Isaac around 37 at that time.
-Isaac was 40 years old when he married Rebecca.
+According to Seder Olam Rabbah and Targum Pseudo-Jonathan, Rebecca was 3 at the time of her marriage, a number which is accepted by most medieval rabbinical commentators, including Rashi.
+However, Isaiah di Trani and Hezekiah ben Manoah calculate that she was 14.
 Twenty years elapsed before they had children; throughout that time, both Isaac and Rebecca prayed fervently to God for offspring.
 God eventually answered Isaac's prayers and Rebecca conceived.

 Rebecca was extremely uncomfortable during her pregnancy and went to inquire of God why she was suffering so.
 According to the Midrash, whenever she would pass a house of Torah study, Jacob would struggle to come out; whenever she would pass a house of idolatry, Esau would agitate to come out.
 Thinking that she was carrying one baby who was displaying conflicting propensities, Rebecca sought enlightenment at the yeshiva of Shem and Eber.
 There she received the prophecy that twins were fighting in her womb and would continue to fight all their lives.
 The prophecy also said that the older would serve the younger; its statement, "One people will be stronger than the other" has been taken to mean that the two nations will never gain power simultaneously; when one falls, the other will rise, and vice versa.
 According to tradition, Rebecca did not share the prophecy with her husband.

 When the time came for Rebecca to give birth, the first child to come out emerged red and hairy all over, with his heel grasped by the hand of the second to come out.
 Onlookers named the first עשו, Esau ('Esav or 'Esaw, meaning either "rough", "sensibly felt", "handled", from עשה, 'asah, "do" or "make"; or "completely developed", from עשוי, 'assui, since Esau had as much hair as a child who was much older) The second was named יעקב, Jacob (Ya'aqob or Ya'aqov, meaning "heel-catcher", "supplanter", "leg-puller", "he who follows upon the heels of one", from עקב, 'aqab or 'aqav, "seize by the heel", "circumvent", "restrain", a wordplay upon עקבה, 'iqqebah or 'iqqbah, "heel").
 The Bible states that Isaac was sixty years old when the twins were born.